YaminiPatil/git_study_repo/README.md

 # git_study_repo
-A git repository to study basic git concepts and github usage
+A git repository to study basic git concepts and github usage by yamini patil